-Lori M. Blank is Operations and Grants Manager at the Ray C. Anderson Foundation.
+Lori M. Blank is Director of Grants and Operations at the Ray C. Anderson Foundation.

 Prior to joining the Foundation, Lori worked in online media, providing support to GreenShortz and Southeast Green, two web-based 'green' media channels.
 She also honed her materials management skills while completing a Summer Internship with the Georgia Recycling Coalition.
 Volunteer project work with The Sierra Club, EarthShare of Georgia, The Nature Conservancy, and the Zero Waste Business Council also provided an outlet for her environmental commitment.